divya-nk/deeplearning-specialization/3-Structuring-ML-Projects/W2-Q-Autonomous-driving-casestudy.md

 	[] Your friend is right.
 (I.e., Bayes error for the training data distribution is probably lower than for the dev/test distribution.)
 	[] Your friend is wrong.
 (I.e., Bayes error for the training data distribution is probably higher than for the dev/test distribution.)
-	[] There’s insufficient information to tell if your friend is right or wrong.
+	[x] There’s insufficient information to tell if your friend is right or wrong.
+	Note: The algorithm does better on the distribution of data it trained on.
+But you don’t know if it’s because it trained on that no distribution or if it really is easier.
+To get a better sense, measure human-level error separately on both distributions.

 ### Question 8
 You decide to focus on the dev set and check by hand what are the errors due to.
 Here is a table summarizing your discoveries: